ldelbel/react-capstone/README.md

 ### File Structure

-The structure used in this project was the [Flat Structure](https://www.pluralsight.com/guides/how-to-organize-your-react-+-redux-codebase), because it fullfill the needs of the project based on it's size and complexity.
+The structure used in this project was the improved [Flat Structure](https://www.pluralsight.com/guides/how-to-organize-your-react-+-redux-codebase), because it fullfills the needs of the project based on it's size and complexity.

 ### State Management